atomix/atomix.github.io/user-manual/distributed-resources.md

 {:.no-margin-top}
 ## What are resources?

 The true power of Copycat comes from [Resource][Resource] implementations.
 Resources are named distributed objects that are replicated and persisted in the Copycat cluster.
-Each name can be associated with a single resource, and each resource is backed by a replicated state machine managed by Copycat's underlying [implementation of the Raft consensus protocol](#raft-consensus-algorithm).
+Each name can be associated with a single resource, and each resource is backed by a replicated state machine managed by Copycat's underlying [implementation of the Raft consensus protocol][raft-framework].

 Resources are created by simply passing a `Resource` class to one of Copycat's `create` methods: